 If we have failed to meet a guaranteed standard (either in our view or in the view of the CRU) and you are entitled to compensation or a refund, we will pay that compensation within 14 days.
 We will do so by cheque or by dispensing credit, depending on the preference of the customer.

 We will send you written notice of closure of your complaint once you have completed the complaints handling process.
-This will include details of the CRU Customer Care Team should you wish to escalate the complaint.
+This will include details of the CER Energy Customers Team should you wish to escalate the complaint.

 We recognise that some customers are especially dependent on their electricity supply and we take special care with these customers.
 In law, these customers are called ‘vulnerable customers’.
 A vulnerable customer is defined in legislation as a household customer who is: